 Completion of payment for registration indicates your acceptance of the Terms and Conditions.

-Brighton Fringe Ltd has a duty of care to its participants, staff, volunteers and contractors to ensure a safe working environment for all.
+Brighton Fringe Ltd has a duty of care to its artists, staff, volunteers and contractors to ensure a safe working environment for all.

-Both parties (Brighton Fringe Ltd. staff and participants) agree to adhere to the following:
+Both parties (Brighton Fringe Ltd. staff and artists) agree to adhere to the following:

-Reports of mistreatment of Brighton Fringe staff or participants will be treated seriously and may lead to the cancellation of your event.
+Reports of mistreatment of Brighton Fringe staff or artists will be treated seriously and may lead to the cancellation of your event.
 In serious cases, you may be blacklisted and unable to return.

 Complaints made against Brighton Fringe staff will follow our disciplinary procedure and will be escalated to the Brighton Fringe Board of Trustees.